New Orleans Commercial Truck and 18-Wheeler Accident Lawyer

 Determining Responsibility or Liability In a Truck Accident

-When it comes to truck accidents, there are many parties who may be responsible for injury and/or property damage: the truck’s driver; the owner of the truck or trailer; the person or company that may have leased the truck or trailer from the owner; the manufacturer of the vehicle, its tires, or other parts the may have contributed to the cause or severity of the accident; and/or the shipper or loader of the truck’s cargo.
+When it comes to truck accidents in New Orleans and elsewhere, there are many parties who may be responsible for injury and/or property damage: the truck’s driver; the owner of the truck or trailer; the person or company that may have leased the truck or trailer from the owner; the manufacturer of the vehicle, its tires, or other parts the may have contributed to the cause or severity of the accident; and/or the shipper or loader of the truck’s cargo.
 Of course, the driver of the passenger car may also be at fault.

 The best way to determine legal liability for a truck accident is to confer with a qualified truck accident attorney.
 Accident victims may be entitled to recover compensation for any injuries or damages incurred, even if they are partially responsible, under Louisiana’s comparative negligence theory which allocates fault to each party according to how much their behavior was a contributing cause of the accident.
 Compensation may be claimed for medical expenses, pain and suffering, lost wages, lost earning capacity, and loss of companionship.